dnaforge/dnaforge/README.md

 npm build
 ```

-The output is in the dist-directory and should be runnable on all modern browsers.
+The output is in the dist-directory and should be runnable on all modern browsers..